livecode/livecode/docs/specs/lcb-type-naming.md

 clearly indicate where the types come from and what they are intended to be used for.

+Some of the types listed in this document will not be available immediately; however, they may be implemented in the future.

 ## Mixed-case naming

 The current Builder compiler cannot recognise any symbol that is also